Annapurna Base Camp Trek Cost 2026: Complete Budget Breakdown

 Package Price: What a Nepali Trekking Company Charges

 Most Nepali companies offer the ABC trek in tiered packages.
-Ours look like this, and they are fairly representative of what a licensed, reputable company charges:
+Ours look like this, and they are fairly representative of what a licenced, reputable company charges:

 Budget: 425 US dollars